ibomash/LittleMoments/README.md

 - [ ] Implement visual and audio feedback for a timer of a given duration
 - [ ] Ensure timer runs in the background (or figure out keeping screen on)
 - Allow duration to be specified on the timer screen?
-- [ ] Make HealthKit writing configurable
+- [ ] Make HealthKit writing configurable (includes making a Settings page…)
 - [ ] Update HealthKit prompt strings in Info.plist (finalize the language)
 - Keep display on while meditating (optionally)
 - Fetch start time of next calendar event and start a session up to that start time